 In photo, Bush's service dog honors the late president

-HOUSTON (AP) — President George H.W.
-Bush's service dog is honoring the late president with his own tribute in front of Bush's flag-draped casket.
+HOUSTON (AP) — Former President George H.W.
+Bush's service dog has honored his master with his own tribute in front of the late leader's flag-draped casket.

 Bush spokesman Jim McGrath posted a picture Sunday of the yellow Labrador retriever named Sully with the caption, "Mission complete. #Remembering41."